telerik/fiddler-everywhere-docs/collaboration/saving-data.md

 previous_url: /user-guide/sessions-list
 ---

-# Saving Data in Fiddler Everywhere
+# Saving Traffic in Fiddler Everywhere

 With Fiddler Everywhere, you can capture and generate data like HTTPS sessions, composed API requests, and rules.
 It's only natural that the application provides user interface options to save, organize and share the information so it can be quickly reused later.
 This article covers the saving capabilities of Fiddler Everywhere as follows: